apache/asterixdb/asterix-doc/src/site/markdown/install.md

         let $message := 'Hello World!'
         return $message

-Press the "Execute" button.
+Press the "Run" button.
 If the query result shows on the output box, then Congratulations!
 You have successfully created an ASTERIX instance!

 ## Section 2: Single-Machine ASTERIX installation (Advanced) ##
 We assume that you have successfully completed the single-machine ASTERIX installation by following the instructions above in section  [ASTERIX installation](#Section_1:_Single-Machine_ASTERIX_installation Single Machine).
 In this section, we shall cover advanced topics related to ASTERIX configuration.
 Before we proceed, it is imperative to go through some preliminary concepts related to ASTERIX runtime.